crypto-com/chain-desktop-wallet/README.md

 yarn build
 ```
 Builds an optimized web distributable output for the repository.

-The final output build should be ready to be deployed like any normal react web app
+The final output build should be ready to be deployed like any normal react web app.
+The build folder is ready to be deployed 🚀

 #### Electron Target 💻